Mobile phone provider reviews

 How good is Vodafone's mobile coverage?

-Vodafone has its own network and offers 2G, 3G and 4G coverage.
+Vodafone has its own network and offers 2G, 3G, 4G and, more recently, 5G coverage.

-In our latest analysis of phone coverage, performed in conjunction with coverage experts OpenSignal, we found that Vodafone came third in our rankings of 4G average speeds and availability.
-EE customers enjoyed the best 4G experience; able to access the network 72.4% of the time and to get an average download speed of 31.8Mbps.
+In our latest analysis of phone coverage, performed in conjunction with coverage experts RootMetrics, we found that Vodafone came second in our rankings of overall performance and network speeds.

 Read the full analysis in our guide, Which mobile phone network has the best coverage?.